Germandcont/SecondHandCars-PricePrediction/README.md

 ### 1️ ETL & Data Preprocessing
 - Cleaned and transformed raw data for accurate analysis.
+- Most of the steps in "Model Development Pipeline" where also tested in this process using Python.

 ### 2️ Exploratory Data Analysis (EDA)
 Identified key insights and pricing patterns using: